MCZhi/Driving-IRL-NGSIM/README.md

 ```

 ## License
-This repo is released under the MIT License.
+This repo is released under MIT License.
 The NGSIM data processing code is borrowed from [NGSIM interface](https://github.com/Lemma1/NGSIM-interface).
 The NGSIM env is built on top of [highway env](https://github.com/eleurent/highway-env) which is released under MIT license.